2. Assessing safety

 We also scale wellbeing against 15 contributors to wellbeing.
 These include: safety, safe parenting, identity and culture, attachments, networks of support and family/whānau, hapū, or iwi networks.

 We need to record whether or not harm was found to have happened.

 Whether or not we think it has, we can:

-- Refer to other providers to give further help
+- refer to other providers to give further help, or

-- Take no further action if there is no identifiable risk of harm as per Section 17(2A) Oranga Tamariki Act, 1989.
+- take no further action if there is no identifiable risk of harm as per section 17(2A) of the Oranga Tamariki Act 1989.

-If after assessment we believe a child is being or is likely to be seriously harmed, we must refer the matter to Care and Protection Co-ordinator.
+If after assessment we believe a child is being or is likely to be seriously harmed, we must refer the matter to a Care and Protection Coordinator.
 They can be from Oranga Tamariki or from iwi groups with skills in engaging with whānau, hapū and wider iwi.
-They will hold a Family Group Conference as per Section 18 Oranga Tamariki Act, 1989.
+They will hold a family group conference as per section 18 of the Oranga Tamariki Act 1989.